PaliwalSparsh/dots-and-boxes/README.md

 1.  `npm start` To run the app in the development mode .
 Browse to [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-2.  `npm test` Launches the test runner in the interactive watch mode.
+2.  `npm test` Launches the test runner in the watch mode.
+It will run the following -
+a) unit tests - For actions, reducers and utils using jest.
+b) snapshot tests - For structural testing components using storyshot addon of storybook.

 3.  `npm run build` Builds the app for production to the `build` folder.